...a Carneros Grand Cru!

 Ed and Camille Penhoet, Owners

-Pinot Noir (Swan, 115) and Chardonnay (Wente)
+Pinot Noir (Swan, 115, and "P-Clone") and Chardonnay (virus free Old Wente)

 The soils below are rich, red, alluvial clays.
 The soil is shallow, going to a depth of about 2-3 feet, below which is a hardpan sandstone that the vines cannot penetrate intermixed with shale.
 This limits vigor, making the vines spread their roots outward where they compete for limited nutrients and water.
-The resultant wines are ripe and aromatic, with deep and long flavors on the palate.
+The resultant wines are textured and aromatic, with deep and long flavors on the palate.